keithbreazeale/keithbreazeale.github.io/README.md

 Original Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20340/Old%20Application)

-Enhanced Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20340/Application)
+Enhanced Application code can be found [here.](https://github.com/keithbreazeale/keithbreazeale.github.io/tree/main/CS%20340/Application) It is to note that the above enhancements are shown with an "Enhancement" comment to show where in the code the enhancement was made.

 <div style="text-align: right;">
     <a href="#">